friedhardware/TorrentDirectories/README.md

 - Maximum Failures:
   - In batch mode, use `--max-failures N` to stop after N failures
-  - Empty files are only counted as failures if `--skip-empty` is not used
+  - Empty files are only counted as failures if `--skip-empty-files` is not used
   - A value of 0 (default) means no limit

 ## Manifest System